evergreen-ci/git-co-evg-base/README.md

   options will be null.

   Additionally, you can specify which build variants the criteria should be checked against.
-By default, only builds that end in 'required' will be checked.
+By default, all build variants will be checked.

   Notes